Powerful performance feedback models and how they can help your company

 What does effective feedback look like?

-Feedback is generally broken out into two types: positive and constructive (sometimes referred to as negative).
-And as much as we would all love nothing but positive feedback, there can’t be any growth or improvement if we don’t gain insight into what needs change.
+Feedback is generally divided into two types: positive and constructive (sometimes referred to as negative).
+And as much as we would all love nothing but positive feedback, there won't be any growth or improvement if we don’t gain insight into what needs change.

 • Frequent and ongoing (rather than only offering feedback one time a year, such as performance reviews)